How To Build an eCommerce Funnel in 4 Simple Steps (With Examples)

 - Create and share content like articles and tips on social to keep everyone engaged.

-- Set up a community page to humanize your business and make customers feel included.
+- Set up a community page to humanize your ecommerce business and make customers feel included.

 - Offer help documents and FAQs published on your site.

-Three popular eCommerce funnel examples you can replicate today
+Three eCommerce funnel examples you can replicate today

-There are a number of eCommerce companies using funnel optimization to improve sales and retention.
+There are a number of eCommerce companies using funnel optimization to boost their conversion rate, improve sales, and increase user retention.
 If you’re looking for a few top performers, check the three examples below you can replicate to maximize engagement and revenue for your online store.

 1. Messenger Marketing Funnel